The Library subscribes to several key databases which provide access to

 An introduction to the financial markets database, covering: what’s available, booking a terminal and setting up an account, finding your way around, getting help.
 Including Equities (GP, FA, SPLC, EQS); Equity Indices (WEI); Industries (BI); Economics (ECST, BECO).

 Using Bloomberg with Excel

-Attendees at this seminar should have previously attended Getting Started with Bloomberg, or have past experience using Bloomberg.
+Attendees at this seminar should have previously attended a Getting Started with Bloomberg session, or have past experience using Bloomberg.